Posted by Todd Hockenberry ● Jan 20, 2016

 - Push customers for repeat business and referrals

 This approach was successful to a large degree until the recession that hit in 2008 ended the effectiveness of this marketing approach for MSI.
-Leads dried up, fewer prospects called, and the projects MSI did have took longer to close and resulted in an overall drop in sales.
+Leads dried up, fewer prospects called, and the projects MSI did have took longer to close, resulting in an overall sales drop.

-Wayne Moncla, the founder and President of MSI, was struggling with a number of questions common to many manufacturers during the tough 2009 year.
+Wayne Moncla, the founder and President of MSI, struggled with several questions common to many manufacturers during the tough 2009 year.

 - How do I grow my manufacturing business?